 Quora has been effectively used by marketers to push their sales.
 With so many business owners directly answering questions, it is a credible platform.
 You will find a wide array of topics just through questions your audience asks there.
 And, you can effectively answer those questions in your video podcast.
 You can pick queries concern your brand or anything related to your product, and use podcasts as a way of video marketing.

 Facebook groups, like sub-Reddit, open up community discussions about specific topics.
 With a like dislike system, and a social handle backing; Facebook groups are extremely insightful and give you an overview to general gossip around products and services.
 Even of your competitors.

 The Twitter advanced search allows you to search by date, account, people involved, words included, etc. It is the best platform to do keyword-based searches and see immediate audience response.

 One great example (above) is a podcast about wonders of the world, that makes you question facts about the existence you were sure of, and this is their topic.
 It is just such a simple and attractive design that it attracts a wide range of audience.
 This is anti-niche.
 It is supposed to attract a broader base, but it works for that kind of audience.
 So, knowing your audience and having a sensational or quirky headline usually works best to get good engagement.

 Types of Video Podcast Formats With Examples

 There is a wide variety of video podcasts you can make today.
 Even as a single organization with a niche audience, you will find, depending on the topic you might want to use different formats.
-To generalize, there are some six types of formats.
+To generalize, there are some five types of formats.

 A video podcast interview is the most popular format.
 This type of podcasts videos generally involves a guest who can share insights about the topic of your video podcast.